Satalink/ffhevc/README.md

   ffhevc --help to show command line options.
 Using command line options overrides media_path_key settings.
 This allows you to specifically encode an mkv file inside of a media directory with custom quality.
 If your custom encoding is higher than your directories media_path_key configuration allows, you can use --exclude to tell ffhevc to ignore the custom encoding when it scans the media directory during a manual scan or cron run.

+### Usage <a name = "examples"></a>

+  > ffhevc.php

+  Run in a media directory without any options or paths to scan and process the current working directory.
+If there is a key defined in the conf/media_paths_keys.php file, those settings will be used.
+Otherwise, global defaults defined in the inc/requires/options.php file will be used.

+  > ffhevc.php "My Favorite Video.mkv"

+  If you supply a filename, that file will be scanned and processed (no recurssive directory scanning or processing).

+  > ffhevc.php mov

+  If you supply a "key" (defined in conf/media_paths_keys.php), the path defined in that key will be scanned and processed.